Kemp up by 7 points in Ga. governor race against Abrams: survey

-Georgia Gov. Brian Kemp (R) holds a seven point lead in his re-election bid over Democratic challenger Stacey Abrams in the latest Fox News poll.
+Georgia Gov. Brian Kemp (R) holds a 7-point lead in his reelection bid over Democratic challenger Stacey Abrams in the latest Fox News poll.

 Fifty percent of Georgia voters back Kemp compared to 43 percent for Abrams, the survey shows.
 That’s a significant gain from a July Fox News poll, when Kemp was only up 47 percent to 44 percent.